devidayal22/GSFTestCLI/docs/start-here.md

 4. Generate the list of resources on selected stack and save it as a JSON file by executing `pulumi stack export --file stack.json`.
 This will save the data on the current directory as stack.json, you can choose any filename you want.

 5. Generate the preview of updates to do by executing `pulumi preview`.
-If you are using Linux on your runner, execute `pulumi preview -j | tee preview.json`.
+If you are using Linux on your runner, ute `pulumi preview -j | tee preview.json`.
 If you are using Windows, execute `pulumi preview -j > preview.json`.
 This will save the data on the current diretory as preview.json, you can choose any filename you want.

 6. Use this Gitub action and point it to the 2 JSON files the were generated.